QPThree/101d1/301/01read.md

 <a name="topic1"></a>

-## Thins I Want To Know More About
+## Things I Want To Know More About

+* What is "babel"?

 ~ QP3

 [Home](../README.md)